1/18/2019

 Gerald Cassidy

-good.
-And then to follow up, I think, Ron, you touched on the pricing headwinds, you know, historically, or maybe Eric, you brought it up that one and a half to 2% was something that was common.
-But it looked like in 2018, it bumped up to 4%.
+Very good.
+And then to follow up, I think, Ron, you touched on the pricing headwinds, you know, historically, or maybe, Eric, you brought it up that 1.5% to 2% was something that was common, but it looked like in 2018 it bumped up to 4%.
 You're looking for something similar in 2019.
 What's driving that?
-Is it competitors are just being much more aggressive and they're willing to price products?
-I think that maybe, you know, leading a loss is just a way of getting the business and maybe cross selling other products.
-But what do you think has driven it up to doubling and what it used to be?
+Is it competitors are just being much more aggressive and they're willing to price products that may be leading a loss as just a way of getting the business and maybe cross-selling other products?
+But what do you think has driven it up to doubling of what it used to be?

 speaker

-Right.
-I think it's what we said earlier, the the the amount of these clients are under quite high.
-The typical asset manager, whether you're large, medium or small.
+Gerard, I think it's what we said earlier.
+The amount of hurt that these clients are under is quite high.
+The typical asset manager, whether you're large, medium, or small.
 So there's just inordinate pressure coming from the client base would be number one.
-Number two, this assumption, particularly when you're pricing an asset management client, that they'll be both market and fees that will over time actually make what looks like an entry level price.
-That takes an entry level price that may look like it's too thin, kind of make it fuller over time as flows and market help out.
-When that assumption goes away, it just lays bare that the that the that the price that you had as an initial price on a sustained basis, in fact, isn't sustainable.
-So, you know, at least for us can't speak for the rest of the industry.
-It has caused us to be much more careful about how we think about this, that in addition to getting more term so that pricing can't change overnight, looking at what other products.
-And as Eric talked about earlier, the product stack as you move up from custody becomes it tends to be less.
-It's not price insensitive, but less and less price sensitive or less and less commodity like, if you will.
+Number two, this assumption, particularly when you're pricing an asset management client, that there'll be both market and fees that will, over time, actually make what looks like an entry-level price, takes an entry-level price that may look like it's too thin, kind of make it fuller over time as flows and market help out.
+When that assumption goes away, it just lays bare that the price that you had as an initial price on a sustained basis, in fact, isn't sustainable. you know, at least for us, can't speak for obviously the rest of the industry, it has caused us to be much more careful about how we think about this, that in addition to getting more term so that, you know, the pricing can't change overnight, looking at what other products, and as Eric talked about earlier, the product stack as you move up from custody becomes, it tends to be It's not price insensitive, but less and less price sensitive or less and less commodity-like, if you will.
 And looking hard at deposits and then, as importantly, making sure that we try and get another part of the wallet or some consolidation out of it.
 And in most cases, we're getting some or all of those kinds of things.

 speaker